 In section 5.1 modify the 5th paragraph as follows (note many interfaces that are internal to a network are specified by standards to allow interoperability between vendor equipment)

-The interface for the STI-VS to retrieve a PASSporT from the CPS is private because the CPS is logically associated or combined with the STI-VS. The protocol for the STI-VS connection to the CPS is specifically not defined in this document because it is only used internally within a service provider’s network.
+The interface for the STI-VS to retrieve a PASSporT from the CPS isnot defined in this document.
 The HTTP GET message, as defined in the Out-of-Band STIR IETF draft, may be used as a reference.

 *******6th change – the following 4 new sections are proposed.